The 2025 edition of Wimbledon is set to take place from Monday 30 June 2025 – Sun 13 July 2025.

 This renowned queue is honestly one of a kind.
 No other major global sporting event sells tickets in the way that Wimbledon does.
 Nowhere else do day visitors have to queue from the early hours in order to get a ticket, or even (if you’re unlucky) not get a ticket at all…

-So in order to ensure you have a successful experience in The Queue for Wimbledon, I’ve put together this blog post detailing all you need to know before joining The Queue.
+So in order to ensure you have a successful experience in The Queue for Wimbledon, I’ve put together this guide for The Queue at Wimbledon.
 Hopefully this will be useful in your planning for this brilliant British day out.

 Arrive early

 The earlier you arrive, the higher your chance is of being able to buy one of the few coveted Centre Court, Court 1 and Court 2 tickets they keep for day visitors.
-There are so few of these ‘Show Court’ tickets, but if you’re there early enough, you might be able to purchase one!
+There are around 500 of these ‘Show Court’ tickets each day.

 Note: these tickets are not available on the final four days of the competition.